Academic Programs

 Institute of Fine Arts

-Edward J. Sullivan, Latin American/Caribbean Modern
+Edward J. Sullivan, Modern Latin American and Caribbean Art

 The Ohio State University, Columbus, Ohio